weizh888/PokeAlarmWiki/Notification-Templates.md

 * The `"body"` key is additional text in slack that will not be hyperlinked.
 * Be conscious about quotes and commas!

 Great.
 Now that you have your formatting perfect, you want to handpick your pokemon to be notified of.
-You can see in the pokemon list below that some are set to `"True"` (Lapras, Kabutops) while others are set to a numeric value, e.g. `"75"` (eevee) or `"1000"` (dragonite, etc.) The numeric values indicate to PokeAlarm that you want to be notified only if that pokemon is with x meters of a given location (again, assuming `python ./runwebhook.py -l 'your location'`).
+You can see in the pokemon list below that some are set to `"True"` (Lapras, Kabutops) while others are set to a numeric value, e.g. `"75"` (eevee) or `"1000"` (dragonite, etc.) The numeric values indicate to PokeAlarm that you want to be notified only if that pokemon is within x meters of a given location (again, assuming `python ./runwebhook.py -l 'your location'`).
 If you don't supply a location then any of the pokemon in the list with numeric values default to `"True"`, and you'll get notified of that Eevee and Dragonite, no matter how far away.

 Below is a complete **alarms.json** for Slack: